Home Assistant Integrations Guide - Connect Every Device

 Shelly and Home Assistant

 Shelly devices support local HTTP and CoAP APIs, making them one of the best choices for reliable local Home Assistant integration.
-The Shelly and Home Assistant Integration Guide covers device discovery, automation setup, and energy monitoring configuration.
+The Shelly integration guide covers device discovery, automation setup, and energy monitoring configuration.

 Philips Hue Integration